Club Officers

 Webmaster - Mathew Marulla |

 Matt has been an NHAS member since 2004 and served two terms as club president.
-In his "day job" (although it is frequently done at night) he is the Chief Technology Officer of the SLOOH online observatory.
-When the New Hampshire weather permits, he images the skies with a Vixen VC200L Cassegrain and William Optics 80mm APO refractor, both on an AstroPhysics 900GTO mount. |
+He is a software, systems, and cloud engineer by trade, holds an Astrophysics degree, and is the former Chief Technology Officer at the SLOOH online observatory.
+When the New Hampshire weather permits, he images the skies with a William Optics 153mm APO refractor, a Takahashi 100mm APO refractor, and a William Optics 80mm APO refractor, all on an AstroPhysics 900GTO mount. |

 |